fizyr/keras-retinanet/README.md

 * [4k video example](https://www.youtube.com/watch?v=KYueHEMGRos).
 This demo shows the use of keras-retinanet on a 4k input video.
 * [boring-detector](https://github.com/lexfridman/boring-detector).
 I suppose not all projects need to solve life's biggest questions.
 This project detects the "The Boring Company" hats in videos.
+* [comet.ml](https://towardsdatascience.com/how-i-monitor-and-track-my-machine-learning-experiments-from-anywhere-described-in-13-tweets-ec3d0870af99).
+Using keras-retinanet in combination with [comet.ml](https://comet.ml) to interactively inspect and compare experiments.

 If you have a project based on `keras-retinanet` and would like to have it published here, shoot me a message on Slack.